aio-libs/aiohttp/CONTRIBUTING.rst

   1. Clone the GitHub_ repo using the ``--recurse-submodules`` argument

-  2. Setup your machine with the required dev environment
+  2. Setup your machine with the required development environment

   3. Make a change